 Tax Debt Settlement – How To Settle With the IRS

-Penalty abatement is a way individuals can get the IRS to forgive certain penalties that have been charged on their tax debt.
-This is a very common method for settling taxes for less than is owed.
-In fact, about one third of all penalties assessed by the IRS are abated at a later date.
+Penalty abatement is when the IRS forgives penalties.
+This is a very common method for settling taxes for less than you owe.
+In fact, about a third of all IRS penalties are removed at a later date.

 A Partial Payment Installment Agreement is when you make payments based on what you can afford rather than the monthly amount required to satisfy the tax debt in full before the CSEDs expire.
 The balance gets reduced as the statute of collections comes into effect.
 Under that statute, tax debt expires after a certain period of time (generally 10 years from the date it is assessed).
 As the expiration date hits, that tax debt is erased, and you are no longer responsible for it.

 Why pay the debt if it is just going to expire?
 Because setting up a payment plan stops the IRS from taking enforced collection actions like the seizure of assets, garnishing your wages, or taking your passport.